 - You’ll never have to keep track of due dates and you’ll never miss one

-- Plenty of education tools available for businesses
+- Plenty of educational tools available for businesses

 - Easy integration with most ecommerce platforms